 Elevation profiles can be found on this website as well.
-These profiles provide information about the ups-and-downs of each trail section.
+These profiles provide information about the ups and downs of each trail section.
 We also publish walking notes corresponding to each map.

 It is recommended to have relevant topographical maps in hard copy form on the trail at all times.
-Ideally, each member should have a map in case the group becomes separated, but certainly two members should carry physical topographical maps.
+Ideally, each member should have a map in case the group becomes separated, but certainly, two members should carry physical topographical maps.

 It is unwise to rely entirely on one navigation method.
 Waymarking symbols can fade, go missing, or be obscured, GPS units can run out of batteries, malfunction, get wet, fall off a cliff, etc., and maps can get wet, tear, or be lost.
 Be confident in at least two navigation methods on the trail.

-If you are not totally confident with your ability to independently navigate a trail, hiring a local guide is always an option.
-Local guides know the trail and terrain very well, and they can provide you with historical and cultural context as you walk, which will add depth and richness to your hiking experience.
+If you are not confident with your ability to independently navigate a trail, hiring a local trekking guide is always an option.
+Local trekking guides know the trail and terrain very well, and they can provide you with historical and cultural context as you walk, which will add depth and richness to your hiking experience.

 A waymark is a symbol or sign marking the route of a footpath.
 The Palestinian Heritage Trail hiking trail uses the system of waymarking to denote the specific route and direction a trail follows.
 Besides the road sign, there may be a sign or informational board to provide certain information about a historical location, geographic details, or other points of interest.